UPDATED: 3/23/2020, 3/26/2020, 4/28/2020

 - By Email: For questions or comments that don’t need immediate attention, e-mail us at email@example.com .

 - Online: Visit our website to read our updates, fill out forms, or log on to your account to make payments.

 LMUD Puts Safety Measures in Place to Ensure Continued Quality Service

 As a water provider for our community, Lakeway Municipal Utility District (LMUD) always makes our top priority the health and safety of our team members, customers, vendors as well as our broader community.
 The responsibility of providing clean, reliable drinking water and sanitary wastewater treatment is a job we do not take lightly.
 Like other service providers, we’re carefully following all appropriate safety policies and procedures outlined for business operations by the Centers for Disease Control and Prevention (CDC) to help prevent the spread of Coronavirus Disease 2019 (COVID-19).
-Per the City’s recent ‘Declaration of Disaster’ for Lakeway and in compliance with the CDC’s recommendations, we have issued the following measures:
+Per the City’s ‘Declaration of Disaster’ for Lakeway and in compliance with Governor Abbott’s orders and the CDC’s recommendations, we have issued the following measures: